-Economic participation provides financial, health and social benefits, it is central to the wellbeing of a population.
 Economic participation for local residents will help address inequalities of access to employment and opportunities for vulnerable community members who are under-utilised and experience higher levels of unemployment and under-employment.
 Improved economic participation opportunities is particularly important in the context of residents who are financially vulnerable and live in poverty.